+1 = very good = an outstanding performance;

+2 = good = performance which is substantially above average

+requirements;

-1 an outstanding performance; very good 2 good a performance which lies substantially above average requirements; = performance which fulfils average 3 satisfactory requirements; 4 sufficient = a performance which, despite deficiencies, still meets the requirements; 5 a performance which, due to considerable failed deficiencies, does not meet the requirements.
+3 = satisfactory = performance which fulfils average requirements;

+4 = sufficient = a performance which, despite deficiencies, still meets the requirements;

+5 = failed = a performance which, due to considerable deficiencies, does not meet the requirements.

-For more detailed assessment of examination performance, grades may be further differentiated by increasing or decreasing the individual grades by 0.3; however, the grade 0.7 and incremental grades above 4.0 may not be used.
+For more detailed assessment of examination results, grades may be further differentiated by increasing or decreasing the individual grades by 0.3; however, the grade 0.7 and incremental grades above 4.0 may not be used.

 (2) In accordance with § 18, paragraph 2, the overall grade of the Master's examination is calculated as the average of the grades of the individual examinations.
-The overall grade is determined as follows: average of up to and including 1.5 very good; average of between 1.6 and up to/including 2.5 good; average of between 2.6 and up to/including 3.5 satisfactory; average of between 3.6 and up to / including 4.0 sufficient
+The overall grade is determined as follows:

+average of up to and including 1.5 very good average of between 1.6 and up to/including 2.5 good average of between 2.6 and up to/including 3.5 satisfactory average of between 3.6 and up to / including 4.0 sufficient